raghuugare/raghuugare.bkup/_posts/2015-09-17-fixed_point.markdown

 ;; ------------------------------------------------------

 (define (fixed-point f start)
-  ;; t = tolerance, which determines the error in our calculation (define t 0.000001)
+  ;; t = tolerance, which determines the maximum permissible error in our calculation (define t 0.000001)

   (define (iter old new)